quinnliu/CV/README.md

 ## Q Liu

+## SUMMARY
+As a kid I spent most of my time drawing everything I was curious about to eventually create a [visual portfolio](https://github.com/quinnliu/CV/blob/master/portfolio/artwork.md).
+My last big drawing was a brain which inspired me to research the brain by coding the first [open source AGI in 2011](https://github.com/WalnutiQ/wAlnut).
+I majored to CS in college but was unhappy with the cost of CS education so I created 100+ YouTube videos on college level Math & CS that have grossed 6.6 million+ minutes watched[3].
+In college I finished 10+ online CS & Machine Learning courses & worked in vision & neuroscience labs at John Hopkins & Virginia Tech.
+During & after college I loved learning how to be a founder at hackNY & full stack engineer at AppNexus.
+Although I love NYC I wanted to travel the world so I left AppNexus to become a remote coding tutor and travel Europe.
+I believe in lifelong learning & wanted to solve the problem of expensive higher education so I founded www.infinity2o.com with my brother.

 emn1over12@gmail.com | Latest CV at github.com/quinnliu/CV

 ## FUN TECHNICAL PROJECTS
 <b>[Full stack email survey creator](https://rocky-wildwood-97943.herokuapp.com) | Jan.
 2018</b>

 * To allow users to send ~200,000 e-mail suveys per campaign used Google Oauth, MongoDB, Express, Heroku, Stripe API, & Sendgrid API.